What Is GDPR? How Does GDPR Affect My Ecommerce Business?

 - Are you using the recommended two or three cart abandonment emails in your flows?

-- Have you collected the appropriate consent to use browse abandonment emails for EU customers?
+- Have you collected the appropriate consent to use browse abandonment emails for UK and EU customers?

 - Have you documented your record deletion process internally?